Explore Study Abroad in Switzerland: What It Means to Thrive

 wechatimg829

-Relationships are a key facet of an individual’s ability to flourish, and as the world becomes more interconnected in every way, we know that open-mindedness, cultural awareness, and global perspectives are more important than ever.
-A strong study abroad experience provides "opportunities to interact with people, not just as tourists, and to experience the critical importance of building relationships with people from other countries and cultures" [2] and can "promote intense bonding that leads to lifetime friendships with fellow students and staff and amazing loyalty" [3].
+A strong study abroad experience in Switzerland provides "opportunities to interact with people, not just as tourists, and to experience the critical importance of building relationships with people from different countries and cultures" [2] and can "promote intense bonding that leads to lifetime friendships with fellow students and staff and amazing loyalty" [3].

-At Ignite: Switzerland, students are surrounded by an international group of learners who are able to view the world and interact with each other through a different lens—understanding new perspectives, creating lifelong friendships, and enabling deeper collaboration across Dulwich campuses and beyond borders.
-At the same time, students visit local businesses, help and learn from local farmers, or explore the school community, thereby fostering true connections and relationships and becoming citizens of the world.
+At Ignite: Switzerland, our study abroad programme surrounds students with an international group of learners who are able to view the world and interact with each other through a different lens, promoting a socially and emotionally supportive learning environment.
+Students gain new perspectives, form lifelong friendships, and enhance collaboration across Dulwich campuses and beyond borders.

 ignite-thought-leadership-article-thrive-en3641

 Finding meaning is another core aspect of thriving, with those who report having a purpose in life being healthier, having greater life satisfaction, and living longer [4].
 We know that meaning can be pursued in professions, social causes, creative endeavours, and spiritual belief, as long as it is something that feels bigger than oneself.
-So, the Ignite: Switzerland programme has a focus on themes that situate students within their larger contexts, exploring global issues and sustainability.

-The programme engages with these big ideas while encouraging participation in the wider community and developing a student’s physical, mental, social, and emotional health.
+The study abroad programme engages with these big ideas while encouraging participation in the wider community and developing a student’s physical, mental, social, and emotional health.
 Through consistent guidance, students develop independence, confidence, and a sense of responsibility and purpose that may not otherwise be achieved at home.

 "Students returning from semester programmes are often refocused and energised academically, socially, and politically—they may become a school’s leading environmental activists or powerful voices on other social or cultural issues" [5].